First Dark Matter Search Results From Coherent CAPTAIN-Mills: Data Analysis

 The mapping from true nuclear recoil energy deposited to reconstructed energy is shown in Fig.~\ref{fig:responseMatrix} where each true energy column has been normalized so the column sums to one.
 Because of the amount of contamination in the liquid argon there is almost no energy resolution below 7 PEs.

-The correlation between changing a cut on the length of the candidate event and the efficiency for simulated dark matter is shown in Fig.~\ref{fig:lengthCutFOM} for simulated dark matter and \iso{39}{Ar}.
-Simulation shows cutting on the length of the event is a proxy for the f90 PID cut that is normally used in liquid argon detectors~\cite{Akimov:2019xdj,Akimov:2020pdx}, thus removing more energetic electromagnetic events.
-Setting a length cut of 48\,ns has a dark matter efficiency of about 80\% while reducing \iso{39}{Ar} background by about 60\%.
-Using cleaner argon will greatly reduce the number of \iso{39}{Ar} events due to the improved light output, without requiring any improvements to the analysis.
+The correlation between changing a cut on the length of the candidate event and the efficiency for simulated DM is shown in Fig.~\ref{fig:lengthCutFOM} for simulated DM and \iso{39}{Ar}.
+The simulation shows that cutting on the length of the event is a proxy for the F90 PID cut, a pulse shape discrimination parameter normally used in liquid argon detectors~\cite{Akimov:2019xdj,Akimov:2020pdx}, thus removing more energetic electromagnetic events.
+Setting a length cut of 48\,ns has a DM efficiency of about 80\% while reducing \iso{39}{Ar} background that pass the cut by about 60\%.
+Using cleaner argon will greatly reduce the number of \iso{39}{Ar} events passing the data selection criteria due to the improved light output, without requiring any improvements to the analysis.
 The impact of using cleaner argon is discussed further in Sec.\,\ref{sec:ccm200}.